Natasha Irons

-Natasha Irons is a superhero in American comic books published by DC Comics.
-The character was created by Louise Simonson and Chris Bastista, first appearing in Steel (vol. 2) #1 (February 1994).
-Since the character's creation, Natasha has since become a reoccurring supporting character of both Superman and the original version of Steel within their respective comic book series.
+Natasha Irons is a superheroine appearing in American comic books published by DC Comics.
+First created by Louise Simonson and Chris Batista, she debuted in Steel (vol. 2) #1 (February 1994).
+Since her inception, the character appears as a supporting character for Superman and various characters affiliated with him, including the original version of Steel and Power Girl within their respective comic book series.

-The character is recurringly portrayed as a super-genius and the niece of John Henry Irons, a fellow genius within the Irons family.
-Although both mainstream continuities feature different backgrounds, both includes her as the daughter of the criminal Crash (John Henry's brother), whom is depicted as either a crime boss or criminal weapons dealer in advance technology.
-She works as an assistant alongside her uncle for Steelworks, a technology company based in Metropolis, and operates as the second Steel.
-She is often also depicted as a public superhero and a member of Team Superman while having served in several superhero-based teams.
-At times, Natasha has also adopted different codenames; following her transition into an artificial metahuman from Lex Luthor's Everyman Project, she originally used the Starlight codename but following a change in power set, she instead assumed the name Vaporlock.
+The daughter of the criminal Crash (Clay Michael Irons) and niece of John Henry Irons, Natasha found an affinity with her genius uncle at a young age, being highly intelligent herself.
+Becoming aware of her uncle's secret identity as Steel, she supports him and later dons her own technological armor as works as an assistant for his company, Steelworks.
+As the second Steel, Natasha Irons is a member of Team Superman and one of the world's smartest women in the DC Universe.
+Additionally, she often serves in various teams as a technological specialist and expert.
+Natasha has also adopted different codenames after gaining superpowers through Lex Luthor's Everyman Project, first known as Starlight before adopting the name Vaporlock following a change in her powers-set, with each name reflecting the nature of her powers.

 The character has made several appearance in media, including Superman: The Animated Series where she is voiced by Cree Summer and is portrayed by Tayler Buck in the television series Superman & Lois, where she is renamed Natalie Lane Irons and is made the daughter of John and Lois Lane from an alternate universe.